cambridge-ceu/GitHub-matters/docs/Notes.md

 make
 make install
 ```
 and by default the executables will be put to ~/bin.
-Additional notes regarding recent version is available from <https://cambridge-ceu.github.io/csd3/applications/git.html>.
+Additional notes regarding a recent version are available from <https://cambridge-ceu.github.io/csd3/applications/git.html>.

 ## GitHub CLI